priyanshupaikra/farmar-rag/README.md

 - Ingest data from collections tied to `userId`
 - RAG retrieval over JSON chunks (cosine similarity in Python)
 - Simple endpoints you can call from any frontend
+- External API endpoints for integration with other applications (e.g., Next.js)

 ## Collections used
 - `users` (password hashed with bcrypt)